Instructor teaching a class of students standing around a table

 Integrated Course Design

 Integrated Course Design was developed by L. Dee Fink (Fink 2013), and expands Backward Design into a detailed methodology specific to higher education.
-As its key feature, Integrated Course Design arranges the stages of Backward Design into a simultaneous planning strategy, informed by environmental and contextual factors specific to higher education:
+As its key feature, Integrated Course Design arranges the stages of Backward Design into a simultaneous planning strategy, which is informed by environmental and contextual factors specific to higher education:

 As part of its simultaneous methodology, Integrated Course Design guides instructors through a 12-step process for creating and aligning learning outcomes, classroom activities, rubrics, assessment protocols, and the syllabus in light of context and potential challenges:

-Examples of Class Design Frameworks
+Examples of Class Design Models

 The 5E model was developed by the Biological Sciences Curriculum Study.
 The approach has been typically used in the sciences, but its principles can be applied to other disciplines (BSCS, 2001).
 5E provides a 5-step approach for designing individual lesson plans or class sessions: engagement, exploration, explanation, elaboration, and evaluation, which occurs throughout the cycle.
 Like many modern instructional frameworks, this approach is based in constructivist theory, wherein students learn by experiencing phenomena and reflecting upon their learning.
 During the first five minutes of class, the instructor uses an activity that engages students in learning and builds upon their prior knowledge.
 The following steps scaffold new learning in ways that ascend Bloom’s taxonomy, moving from understanding to articulating and developing.
 At the end of class, the students might be tasked with assessing their own understanding, and the instructor may evaluate the learners on key skills and/or concepts.
 Instructors may choose this model for its scaffolding approach, prioritization of student learning, and flexibility to occur once or multiple times within a single class session.